What is a CASA Advocate?

 What is the Role of a CASA Volunteer?

 Here in DuPage County, advocates are typically assigned to one family case at a time to represent a child or sibling group.
 Advocates are responsible for visiting the child(ren) in their placements on a monthly basis.
 Advocates will also review agency reports, court documents and other relevant records as well as talk to the child, foster parents, case workers and others involved in the child’s case.
 Utilizing the information captured, the advocate then writes a report which is submitted to the Court.
 The judge uses the report to help her or him make decisions about the case, including the child’s placement and treatment needs.
 The advocate will attend court on the scheduled court dates and may also attend other meetings connected to the child and/or case.
+Every volunteer is supported by an Advocate Supervisor who advises, counsels, and guides the advocate for the duration of their case.

 Who can be a CASA?